 The Centers for Disease Control and Prevention (CDC) recently estimated that as of 2007, 89.5% of teens between the ages of 13 and 17 have received their recommended vaccinations.
 This report was based on the National Immunization Survey--Teens (NIS--Teen) that uses a national random-digit--dialing sample of telephone numbers.
 After a parent consents, a survey is sent to the health care provider to get their vaccination history.

 For this sample, coverage was as follows:

-- 1 or more dose of either tetanus and diphtheria toxoids vaccine (Td) or Tdap after age 10 years - 72.3%
+1 or more dose of either tetanus and diphtheria toxoids vaccine (Td) or Tdap after age 10 years - 72.3%

 This is great news given the number of uninsured teens and probably reflects the success of publicity about the new vaccines as well as health care professionals taking the time at every visit to assess vaccination history.
 Go us!